What is the difference between Inductotherm Corp. and Inductotherm Group?

 Our systems are designed to have minimal downtime and so most costs will be from consumables and not spare parts.

 Why should I buy from you when your equipment costs so much more than everyone else’s?

 In one word – Value.
 We manufacture the highest quality equipment that is built to the strictest standards.
 When you invest in Inductotherm equipment, you are provided with a system that will give you the best melt rates available which in turn provide you with the best return on your capital investment.
 When comparing ‘cost per ton’, Inductotherm equipment beats the competition every time.
 Our equipment truly does provide you with the competitive edge and will increase your bottom line.

 What’s your address?

 Our shipping address and physical location is 10 Indel Avenue, Rancocas NJ 08073 USA.
 Our mailing address is 10 Indel Avenue, P.O.
 Box 157, Rancocas NJ 08073-0157 USA.
-While Inductotherm is headquartered in Rancocas, New Jersey, we have manufacturing and service facilities in 18 countries which helps us to set the world standard for customer service.
+While Inductotherm is headquartered in Rancocas, New Jersey, we have manufacturing and service facilities around the world which helps us to set the world standard for customer service.
 Depending on your location, you can reach out to any of our facilities.

 What are your hours?

 Our Customer Service Departments around the world provide service 24 hours a day, 365 days a year.
 You can call our toll-free technical support hotline 1.888.INDUCTO or 1.800.257.9527 here in the U.S.A. anytime and speak with a fully qualified and knowledgeable member of our service team for quick and professional assistance.
 Our standard office hours are Monday thru Friday from 7:30 am to 5:30 pm EST.